analogdevicesinc/testbenches/docs/testbenches/project_based/template/index.rst

 Building the test bench
 -------------------------------------------------------------------------------

-The design is built upon ADI's generic HDL reference design framework.
+The testbench is built upon ADI's generic HDL reference design framework.
-ADI does not distribute the bit/elf files of these projects so they must be built from the sources available :git-hdl:`here </>`.
+ADI does not distribute compiled files of these projects so they must be built from the sources available :git-hdl:`here </>` and :git-testbenches:`here </>`, with the specified hierarchy described :ref:`build_tb set_up_tb_repo`.
 To get the source you must
 `clone <https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository>`__
 the HDL repository, and then build the project as follows:.